Skip to content

 cd Examples/Example5a/02-MEUK_Equivalent/

-python run_simple.py
+python meuk_tutorial_smoke_test.py

-python run_mp3du_rs.py
+python meuk_validation_workflow.py

-1. Tutorial Script (run_simple.py)
+1. Tutorial Script (meuk_tutorial_smoke_test.py)

 This is a minimal "smoke test" or tutorial script.
 It runs one particle per release location with no dispersion and no repeats.
 It focuses purely on the core SSP&A workflow: loading the grid, heads, and wells, fitting the velocity field, running the simulation, and plotting the pathlines.
+It still requires the external Example 5a input files listed above.

 Output